ykwei7/Track-O/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+You can download it [here](https://www.oracle.com/java/technologies/downloads/#java11).

-2. Download the latest `tracko.jar` from [here](https://github.com/AY2122S1-CS2103T-F12-3/tp/releases/download/v1.4/tracko.jar)
+2. Download the latest `tracko.jar` from [here](https://github.com/AY2122S1-CS2103T-F12-3/tp/releases/download/v1.4/tracko.jar).

 3. Copy the file to the folder you want to use as the _home folder_ to run Track-O.